 - Sit on student’s dissertation committee as external member, if possible.

 The InTERFEWS Program is always looking to collaborate with new partners!
-Please contact us for more information, or industry partners interested in proposing Food-Energy-Water research projects or ideas for apprenticeships are encouraged to submit using the links below.
+Please contact us for more information, or external partners interested in proposing Food-Energy-Water research projects or ideas for apprenticeships are encouraged to submit using the links below.